My daughter and niece opened their lemonade stand at the front of our neighborhood. True story.

 In a lull between visitors I asked, “Why are you doing this lemonade stand, girls?”

 “To get our community service hours for school,” they said.
 Not exactly the noblest of motives, but they were young.

 “To raise money for cancer.”

-“Right,” I said to their pre-teen eye roll.
+“Right,” I said.
 “Can you think of anything else?”

 “Dad, please stop.”

 This was a core value issue … one worth the effort and challenge.

 “These people are stopping to be served lemonade because they might be thirsty, but also so they can help you help people with cancer.
 They’re your customers and they have places to go, but they’re giving you their support, their time, and their money.